NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scene.widget_info/Workshop/Siggraph2022_Manipulator_Tools_Workshop.md

 >#### <b>Step 6.5: Update the Scale </b>

-Add the variable for the scale on the next line.
+Add a new scale variable on the next line.

  In this variable you will get the scale `attribute` of the `xform` and the scale's Vector3 value, like so: